kebasaa/qr_apostilles/README.md

 In the receiving office/country, the QR code can be read, with the document contents verified using the signature.
 Then, the fields are transferred to the receiving country's computer system automatically (thanks to the standardisation) and a new document in that country's format can be issued on the spot.

-In order for the documents to be easily transferrable, the name fields will contain both a simple ASCII (latin alphabet, English) version as is common in passports and identification documents (in the machine-readable strip), and in any set of additional languages for special symbols or scripts.
+In order for the documents to be easily transferrable, the name fields will contain both a simple ASCII (latin alphabet, English) version as is common in passports and identification documents (in the machine-readable strip, according to ICAO 9303), and in any set of additional languages for special symbols or scripts.
 Language-specific fields are specified using the ISO 639-3 three-letter language codes.

 As the document QR codes can be readily decrypted and read, it is the responsibility of the document owner who they provide the documents to.